Diversity & Inclusion Forum

 Presentation: How Harambee works with industry to address youth unemployment

-- Nandipha Isaacs, Head of Opportunity Development Harambee Youth Employment Accelerator
+- Nandipha Isaacs, Head of Opportunity Development, Harambee Youth Employment Accelerator

 What members will gain: